Hello! My name is Lyric and here is a little bit of my story:

 After years of photographing kitchen-life in restaurants followed by five years of editing and writing in a newsroom, I quit my job to pursue a self-created project that would take me, quite literally, around the world.

-Blending photo, writing and video into my projects has enabled me to tell the types of stories I’ve always dreamed of.
 Using food as a door to enter into conversations and learn about people’s culture, to promote racial equality and learn an unfiltered history is a beautiful gift.
 After a couple years doing journalistic work, including photography and writing, for publications like, Zagat, and Atlanta Magazine, I landed a position as Photo Director at Whetstone Magazine.

 After several years assigning photographers to beautiful stories, I came back to my desire to build community in person.
 I am the founder of Forthright Food + Foto, a creative food photography workshop series.
 I’ve collaborated with chefs and restaurateurs on workshops and dinners around Atlanta.
 I’d love for you to join one of my classes.